roboAshish229/codes/README.md

 # codes
-all the code and their solution are presesnt from different site
+All the codeing question and their solution are presesnt which are asked in the interview of different company from different site.